 There can be also be events like the time a property owner might want to give up his/ her share in the property to his/ her sibling or children.
 In such scenarios, transfer of property via a gift deed can be the most satisfactory option available.

-Another possible scenario can be, if the NRI would like to guarantee that his/ her equity is given to his/ her beneficiaries according to his/ her choice, getting an execution of Will can be a good option to consider.
+Another possible scenario can be, if the NRI would like to guarantee that his/ her equity is given to his/ her beneficiaries according to his/ her choice, getting an execution of a Will can be a good option to consider.

-Currently the most popular mode of transfer of property in India.
+Currently, the most popular mode of transfer of property in India.
 If an NRI holds a property and desires to sell it outright for an appropriate consideration (sale value), then an execution of sale deed is a great option to consider.